six pack ab workouts at home

 So what’s the workout we’re going to be doing?

-It’s a home abs workout on the floor with no other equipment required.
+It’s a home abs workout circuit on the gym floor or at home with no additional weights required, not even a medicine ball.
 It’s going to follow my Six Pack Progression to work every single ab function in the most effective sequence from your lower abs to your upper abs to your obliques.
-And I’m scaling it for every single level, from beginner to advanced.
+In this progression we perform the hardest ab exercises at the beginning of the workout and end with easier movements as you begin to tire out.
+I’ll be scaling this workout with ab-focused exercises for every single level, from beginner to advanced so that you can get a great ab workout regardless of your current fitness level.

 Let’s take a look at how this sixpack workout will be structured!